angristan/awesome-stars/README.md

 - [DEV-ios](https://github.com/thepracticaldev/DEV-ios) - DEV Community iOS App
 - [SpotMenu](https://github.com/kmikiy/SpotMenu) - Spotify and iTunes in your menu bar
 - [touchbar_nyancat](https://github.com/avatsaev/touchbar_nyancat) - Stupid nyancat animation on your +$2k MacBook Pro's Touchbar
 - [MTMR](https://github.com/Toxblh/MTMR) - 🌟 [My TouchBar My rules].
-The TouchBar Customisation App for your MacBook Pro
+The Touch Bar Customisation App for your MacBook Pro
 - [iina](https://github.com/iina/iina) - The modern video player for macOS.
 - [vapor](https://github.com/vapor/vapor) - 💧 A server-side Swift web framework.
 - [open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS.

-## TSQL

-- [docker](https://github.com/phpmyadmin/docker) - Docker container for phpMyAdmin
+- [Signal-iOS](https://github.com/signalapp/Signal-iOS) - A private messenger for iOS.

 ## TeX

+- [latex-fontawesome](https://github.com/posquit0/latex-fontawesome) - Bindings for FontAwesome icons to be used in XeLaTeX.
+- [Awesome-CV](https://github.com/posquit0/Awesome-CV) - :page_facing_up: Awesome CV is LaTeX template for your outstanding job application
+- [minted](https://github.com/gpoore/minted) - minted is a LaTeX package that provides syntax highlighting using the Pygments library.
+Highlighted source code can be customized using fancyvrb.
 - [yellowpaper](https://github.com/ethereum/yellowpaper) - The "Yellow Paper": Ethereum's formal specification
 - [gssi](https://github.com/lou1306/gssi) - Stuff I worked on while at GSSI (L'Aquila, Italy)
 - [Applied-Crypto-Hardening](https://github.com/BetterCrypto/Applied-Crypto-Hardening) - Best Current Practices regarding secure online communication and configuration of services using cryptography.

 ## TypeScript

+- [gatsby-theme-nehalem](https://github.com/nehalist/gatsby-theme-nehalem) - A Gatsby blog theme.
+- [utterances](https://github.com/utterance/utterances) - :crystal_ball: A lightweight comments widget built on GitHub issues
+- [setup-python](https://github.com/actions/setup-python) - Set up your GitHub Actions workflow with a specific version of python
 - [vscode-wakatime](https://github.com/wakatime/vscode-wakatime) - Visual Studio Code plugin for automatic time tracking and metrics generated from your programming activity.
 - [npkill](https://github.com/voidcosmos/npkill) - List any node_modules directories in your system, as well as the space they take up.
 You can then select which ones you want to erase to free up space.
 - [stimulus](https://github.com/stimulusjs/stimulus) - A modest JavaScript framework for the HTML you already have